furbanow/mserverlauncher/README.md

 ## WHAT
-A simple command line tool to easly create and manage and configure Minecraft Servers Designed to be used by children
+A simple command line tool to easly create and manage and configure Minecraft Servers Designed to be used by everyone including children

 ## Limitation
 - Works on Linux only but can be run with windows using WSL